Everyone hurts sometimes. You are not alone. Our team is here to help you.

 Our mental health services include individual, family and group therapy, psychiatric assessment/care, and healthy living education and support.
 Care teams may include crisis care, mental health specialists, psychiatric providers, case managers, vocational specialists and peer specialists.

-Crisis care: Call us 24/7 for crisis care through the Axis Care Hotline, 970.247.5245.
+Crisis care: Call us 24/7 for crisis care through the Axis 24/7 Care Line, 970.247.5245.
 People experiencing a crisis can also get help through teletherapy, a Regional Crisis Team, and crisis stabilization at the Acute Treatment Unit.

 Individual therapy: Individual therapy is available in person or through televideo.
 Common goals of therapy can be to inspire change or improve quality of life.
 People may seek therapy for help with issues that are hard to face alone.
 Individual therapy is also called psychotherapy, talk therapy and counseling.